tomcadene/vanityviewer/README.md

 A versatile 3D model viewer designed for seamless integration into any website.
-Leveraging the powerful three.js library, this foundation tool enables easy display and interaction with 3D models.
+Leveraging three.js library, this foundation tool enables easy display and interaction with 3D models.
 The viewer is built to be highly accessible and compatible across different devices and browsers, ensuring a smooth user experience.

 ## Preview
 Menus and skybox enabled